 Canopies that deliver outstanding design flexibility, aesthetics and durability for educational facilities across the UK

 At Streetspace we’ve been working with Schools and Colleges across the UK for over 20 years on a broad scope of capital works.
-From Design & Build dining halls and sports canopy structures to civil engineering, safety and decorative surfacing, landscaping, street furniture and a multitude of canopies and shelters.
+From Design & Build dining halls and sports canopy structures to civil engineering, safety and decorative surfacing, landscaping, street furniture and a multitude of school canopies and shelters.

-We design all our canopy structures in house using the latest 3D CAD technology from survey to manufacture which ensures our project teams can accommodate challenging site constraints or particular design features with ease.
+We design all our school canopy structures in house using the latest 3D CAD technology from survey to manufacture which ensures our project teams can accommodate challenging site constraints or particular design features with ease.
 Steel fabrication is carried out in our Kent factories with experienced installation teams working across the country.

 Aftercare and maintenance is as important to the long-term success of canopy projects as the design and installation.
 Our comprehensive 15 year warranty, subject to the required cleaning and maintenance regime, with Streetspace specialist engineers always available for planned and reactive maintenance.

 Where budgets are limited, canopies for schools, colleges and other educational establishments can be funded by the government or charity organisations.
 Our dedicated Funding & Grants For School Projects page provides more detail.

 Take a look through the category links below to find out more on products and services Streetspace provides to the education sector.
 Our team is on hand to advise whenever you are ready.

 Outdoor spaces that encourage the wellbeing, learning, and play of students impact positively on the overall morale of a school.
 School canopies are an option worth pursuing when there is a desire to maximise outdoor space for year-round use and to create functional multi-purpose areas.
 Educational institutions will have varying requirements in terms of structure, purpose, and aesthetic design which is why Streetspace offer comprehensive packages that deliver practical long-term solutions.